zippieq/portfolio-main/README.md

-# www.zippieq.tez.page
+# zippieq.tez.page

 ----

-This is [my personal corner on the web](www.zippieq.tez.page).
+This is [my personal corner on the web](zippieq.tez.page).
 I quite like the domain name; conveys exactly what it is.

 # Screenshots